TravisWheelerLab/sufr/README.md

   -h, --help  Print help
 ```

-* Execute `cargo build --release` to build an optimized binary in _./target/release/sufr_, whic you can execute directly and copy into your `$PATH`:
+* Execute `cargo build --release` to build an optimized binary in _./target/release/sufr_, which you can execute directly and copy into your `$PATH`:

 ```
 $ cargo build --release